 Directors cannot contract out of their duties and can be held personally liable for a breach of their duties.
 Although REITs are trusts, and therefore not governed by the CBCA or its provincial equivalents, it is the case that common law applies a similar, if not higher, standard of care and loyalty to a REIT's trustees than it does to corporate directors.
 Moreover, REITs, in their trust instruments, have generally adopted similar standards of care and loyalty to those in Canada's corporate legislation.
 Furthermore, although no definitive decision on the matter has been made, Canadian courts have typically held trustees of public REITs to the standards expected of the directors of public companies.

 Income taxation in Canada is governed primarily by the ITA, a federal statute, as well as by sales tax, and provincial and territorial tax laws.
 The ITA imposes an annual income tax on the taxable worldwide income of every person resident in Canada (including corporations).
 Non-residents of Canada are also subject to income tax under the ITA if they are carrying on business in Canada.
 The determination as to whether an activity constitutes carrying on a business in Canada is a question of fact, generally determined by the types and the amount of activity carried on in Canada by the non-resident.

-As of January 2020, the basic Canadian combined federal and provincial tax rate for income earned by a corporation ranged from 25 per cent (Alberta) and 26.5 per cent (Northwest Territories, Ontario and Quebec) to 31 per cent (Prince Edward Island (PEI) and Nova Scotia).
+As of January 2021, the basic Canadian combined federal and provincial tax rate for income earned by a corporation ranged from 23 per cent (Alberta) and 26.5 per cent (Northwest Territories, Ontario and Quebec) to 31 per cent (Prince Edward Island (PEI).